kubermatic/docs/content/kubermatic/main/installation/install-kkp-EE/add-seed-cluster-EE/_index.en.md

 ### Multiple Seeds

 The Enterprise Edition (EE) supports running multiple seeds with arbitrary names, lifting the single seed (called `kubermatic`) limitation of the Community Edition (CE).
 As such, the seed setup process linked above can be repeated multiple times with different seed clusters.
-Ignore the `kuberimatic` name limitation given in various places of the seed installation documentation if you are using the Enterprise Edition.
+Ignore the `kubermatic` name limitation given in various places of the seed installation documentation if you are using the Enterprise Edition.

 ## Next Steps